Idorobots/spartan-linux/targets/i386-generic/README.md

-# Generic 64-bit x86 Spartan Linux
+# Generic 32-bit x86 Spartan Linux

-You'll need:
+For maximal compatibility the architecture level has been set to i486.
+Extra prerequisites:

 - [SYSLINUX](http://www.syslinux.org)